Structured Data Capture

 This allows a form to indicate whether the form must be signed on completion or whether specified questions or answers themselves must be signed.
 If a signature is required, elements present in the QuestionnaireResponse must have signatures before marking the QuestionnaireResponse as complete.
 Signature can be as simple as providing the user's initials to confirm that they've verified and agree with the answer, or it could mean a full digital signature.
 This extension will tend to be used on Questionnaires that result in legal documents.

-ordinalValue Core Coding, Questionnaire.item.answerOption, CodeSystem.concept, ValueSet.compose.include.concept decimal example
+itemWeight Core Coding, Questionnaire.item.answerOption, CodeSystem.concept, ValueSet.compose.include.concept decimal example

 This extension allows a choice element (whether in a question-specific answerOption or in the code system and value set pointed to by answerValueSet) to have an associated numeric weighting.
 This numeric weighting can be captured as part of the QuestionnaireResponse.item.answer.value.
 More importantly it can be referenced by expressions used to calculate scores using calculatedExpression and/or to control the display of elements using enableWhenExpression.
-For example, the answer 'never' might have an ordinal value of 0, the answer occasionally might have a value of 1, the answer of weekly 2 and daily 4.
+For example, the answer 'never' might have a weight of 0, the answer occasionally might have a value of 1, the answer of weekly 2 and daily 4.
 The answer given would then be incorporated in an overall risk or diagnostic score.

 text N/A group, question string example